 EAN13 and UPC format barcodes

-Here is a response to a receipnt customer enquiry.
+Here is a response to a recent customer enquiry.

-There is no doubt that the barcodes we supply are in EAN-13 format, however you are quite right that they can scan as UPC barcodes as well.
-This is because the bars are the same regardless of whether or not it is a UPC-A or an EAN-13 beginning with ‘0’ – as can be seen here Barcode Formats – UPC & EAN13
+The barcodes we supply are in EAN-13 format however they can scan as UPC barcodes as well.
+This is because the bars are the same regardless of whether or not it is a UPC-A or an EAN-13 beginning with ‘0’ .
+Please see here Barcode Formats – UPC & EAN13

-The reasons that the bars are the same are a little complicated, but I will do my best to explain below:
+The reasons that the bars are the same are a little complicated;:

 The way a digit is encoded into every barcode is 7 blocks of either white or black making up each digit. – A full set of digits 0-9 is called a parity. – Retail barcodes have a minimum of 2 parities one for the left side and one for the right. – This is so they can be scanned upside down and still return the correct number the right way around.

-Originally the 12 digit UPC system was created in the 1970’s by George Laurer. – these work with 2 different parities – a left side odd parity and a right side even parity (each with 6 digits).
+Originally the 12 digit UPC system was created in the 1970’s by George Laurer.
+UPC barcodes work with 2 different parities; a left side odd parity and a right side even parity (each with 6 digits).